Updated: 2026-08-08

 Methodology & Review Note

-Uvik Software figures in the worked example are owner-published or directory figures, verified July 2026 against uvik.net and clutch.co.
+Uvik Software figures in the worked example were checked against the cited public sources on August 8, 2026 at uvik.net and clutch.co.
 Scores are illustrative for a stated scenario, not a universal rating.
-No vendor paid for inclusion in this guide or in the homepage ranking.
+Placement follows the published scoring method used in this guide and in the homepage ranking.